ncatlab/nlab-content/pages/9/3/0/5/5039/content.md

 1. Informally we think of $V(p)$ as the set of 'worlds' in our model where $p$ is true.

+1. The binary relation of the frame allows for the modelling of the truth of a modal proposition, $\Diamond \phi$ or $\Box \phi$, at some world in terms of the truth of $\phi$ at related worlds.

-2. Frames are 'mathematical pictures' of ontologies that are found interesting (for the context), whilst a model 'puts some flesh on' the frame by adding contingent information.
+1. Frames are 'mathematical pictures' of ontologies that are found interesting (for the context), whilst a model 'puts some flesh on' the frame by adding contingent information.

-3. Frames give a **combinatorial**, **relational** or **geometric** basis for the semantics of these logics.
+1. Frames give a **combinatorial**, **relational** or **geometric** basis for the semantics of these logics.
 There is also an **algebraic** semantics that will be examined in another entry.
 (To be done)

 ## Satisfaction